 There, he founded Bolsey Corporation of America, which produced cameras for the US military, as well as the commercial market and became quite prominent by the mid-1950s.
 He mastered the English language as he had French—perfectly and with astounding speed.
 Within months of his arrival he was corresponding with his sons, back in Switzerland, in flawless written English.

 He was never happier than when surrounded by his family, but, due to divorce and the separations of war, by the time his daughter and grandchildren were young children, he was in his early sixties.
-All in the family adored him, though they sometimes found his autocratic patriarchal ways intimidating.
+All his family adored him, though they sometimes found his autocratic patriarchal ways intimidating.
 If he was often judgmental and impatient, he was also tender and consoling after any blow-up.

 If he was sometimes shocked and dismayed by the American teenager his beloved daughter became, he believed fiercely in her art and talent, and fostered it in every way.
 He even organized a one-person show of her precocious collages in a New York City gallery when she was only twelve years old.